tamucc-comp-bio-assignments/fall_2019/lectures/lecture09.md

 Note that your counts and IDs might differ if more information about the inquisitive shrew mole has been uploaded since we ran our query.

 Now that we know what is available (using Entrez. search) we can fetch our sequence data using Entrez. efetch.
-We retrieve the first 10 sequences in PASTA format and save them to a file:
+We retrieve the first 100 sequences in FASTA format and save them to a file:

 ```python
 # always tell NCBI who you are